zephyrproject-rtos/zephyr/doc/project/dev_env_and_tools.rst

 To be reviewed by a security expert.

-Depending on the PR complexity, an indication of how long a merge should be held to ensure proper review.
-See :ref:`review process <review_time>`.

 * *DNM*

 This PR should not be merged (Do Not Merge).
 For work in progress, GitHub